-Given that the duration of the CE and spiral-in phase is quite short ($< 10^3$ yr; e.g. Podsiadlowski 2001; Passy et al. 2012; Ivanova et al. 2013) the NS can only accrete ~ 10^{-5} M{\odot} during this phase, assuming that its accretion is limited by the Eddington accretion rate (a few $10^{-8} M{\odot} \,\mathrm{yr}^{-1}$).
+Given that the duration of the CE and spiral-in phase is quite short (<10 yr; e.g. Podsiadlowski 2001; Passy et al. 2012; Ivanova et al. 2013), the NS can only accrete $\sim 10^{-5} M{\odot}$ during this phase, assuming that its accretion is limited by the Eddington accretion rate (a few $10^{-8} M{\odot} \text{ yr}^{-1}$ ).
 This small amount is not enough to even mildly recycle the pulsar.
-Instead, the NS is thought to be recycled during the subsequent so-called Case BB RLO (Tauris et al. 2012b).
+Instead, the NS is thought to be recycled during the subsequent so-called Case BB RLO (Tauris et al. 2012).
 This post-CE mass-transfer phase is a result of the naked helium star (the stripped core of the original IMXB donor star) filling its Roche lobe when it expands to become a giant during helium shell burning.
 Hence, for the purpose of understanding the recycling of PSR J1952+2630 we only have to consider this epoch of evolution in detail.
-A complete overview the full progenitor evolution of the system is illustrated in Fig. 3.
+A complete overview of the full progenitor evolution of the system is illustrated in Fig. 3.

-4.1 Calculations of Case BB RLO leading to Recycling of PSR J1952+2630
+4.1 Calculations of the Case BB RLO leading to recycling of PSR J1952+2630

-Binary evolution for NS-massive WD systems have been studied using detailed calculations of the Case BB RLO we applied the Langer stellar evolution code (e.g. Tauris et al. 2011a, 2012b).
+The binary evolution for NS-massive WD systems has been studied using detailed calculations of Case BB RLO by applying the Langer stellar evolution code (e.g. Tauris et al. 2011, 2012).
 However, none of the previously computed models produced systems sufficiently similar to that of PSR J1952+2630.
-We used the same code to study what progenitor systems can result in PSR J1952+2630-like binaries, the Case BB RLO of these systems, and the nature of the WD companion.
+We used the same code to study what progenitor systems can result in PSR J1952+2630 like binaries, the Case BB RLO of these systems, and the nature of the WD companion.